 If you want to work in the retail industry, you need to get some work experience.
 As well as paid employment, you may also wish to consider voluntary work at local charity shops or similar experiences.
 You may be involved in a variety of different roles like stock management, pricing, merchandising, finance and customer service.

 Alternatively, if you wish to work for a specific retailer, contact the local manager to request work shadowing.
 Be aware that many managers are very busy and may not be able to accommodate your request.
 Others may offer you another level of management to shadow, such as a supervisor or an assistant manager.

 Remember all experience is good experience and if you later apply to the organisation the manager may be involved in the recruitment process.

 There are over 300,000 retail outlets in the UK.
 It employs over three million people representing over 8% of all UK jobs.

 - niche retailers

 - specific product-led retailers, e.g. clothing, shoes, food and drink, sporting goods, electrical goods, furniture and furnishings

 Look for job vacancies at:

-Competition is steep, with some companies having thousands of applicants for several hundred spaces.
-Be aware that closing dates for some training schemes can be as early as December or January to start the following September (some close earlier when they have reached their applicant quota), so you will need to prepare early.
+Competition is fierce, with some companies receiving thousands of applicants for several hundred vacancies.
+Be aware that closing dates for some training schemes can be as early as December or January, with the aim to start the following September (some close earlier when they have reached their applicant quota), so you'll need to prepare early.